Marketing9 min read

 The fastest way to spot a brand without a voice is to read three sentences of their website copy.
 If you could swap their name with any competitor's name and the sentences still work, they do not have a voice.
 They have a template.

 Brand voice is the unglamorous lever almost nobody pulls, which is exactly why pulling it is so effective.
 The brands that sound like a person beat the brands that sound like a brand, every time.
+It is also one of the cheapest competitive advantages available to a small business.
+You do not need a bigger ad budget, a better warehouse, or a venture round to sound more human than the company down the street.
+You need ninety minutes and the willingness to make a few specific choices that most founders avoid.

 What brand voice actually is